MIT's Council on the Uncertain Human Future

 Councils for the MIT Community

 In summer 2020, twenty-three faculty members from across all five schools met in weekly two-hour virtual sessions in two Councils over five weeks.
-This format was replicated for twenty-two staff members in winter/spring 2021.
-Based on the overwhelmingly positive feedback from participants, ESI and SHASS are planning additional Councils for staff and faculty in 2021.
+This format was replicated for thirty-eight staff members in winter/spring 2021 and summer 2021.
+Based on the overwhelmingly positive feedback from participants, a Steady Council begun in fall 2021 has continued conversations for those who have participated in MIT circles.
+ESI is also planning additional Councils for postdocs, staff and faculty.